decodedcreative/droit-my-details/README.md

 A simple form page built in React with Typescript which utilises data retrieved from a Java-based API.
 For a full technical overview of the approach taken see [Project Notes](NOTES.md)

+To install locally:

+In a terminal application run `git clone https://github.com/decodedcreative/droit-my-details.git` to clone the project.

+Next run `yarn` to install all project dependencies.

 ## Available Scripts

 In the project directory, you can run: